CMPT370Group1/cookbook/README.md

 The software will cover the following functions:

-CookBook has 3 main tabs on the first page which are “My recipes”, “Discover”, and “Tool”.
+CookBook has 3 main pages on the first page which are “My recipes”, “Discover”, and “Tool”:

-Within each tab, they also contain some simple functions:
+“My recipes”: in this page, there are four tabs: "ALL" recipes, "ADD" new recipe, "SEARCH" and "LINKS".

-“My recipes”: in this tab, the software will display all categories such as “BreakFast”, “Snacks”, “Soups”, etc. The users can choose a specific category, for example “Breakfast”, then they will see a collection of recipes and they can also “Add” any recipes into their personal storage; The customer can use “Search” function to look up for a recipe, it can be completed by a basic search or an advanced search which is contained personal restriction for different attributes; “Links” will display all saved web-link for the users.
+In "ALL", all categories of recipes will be displayed such as “BreakFast”, “Snacks”, “Soups”, etc. The users can choose a specific category, for example “Breakfast”, then they will see a collection of recipes and they can also “ADD” new recipes into their personal collection.
+The user can use “SEARCH” function to look up a recipe, it can be completed by a basic search or an advanced search which will search recipes by different attributes (such as Title, Category, Duration, etc.).
+“LINKS” will display all saved web-link for the user.

+“Discover”: in this page, there are three tabs: "ALL" recipes, "SEARCH" and "WEB-SEARCH".
+In "ALL", the user can access other users' recipes, and in "SEARCH", the user can search other users' collections.
-“Discover”: The users can perform google-search in here and save either the full recipes or the web-link into your saved-link for future use.
+The user can also perform web-search in "WEB_SEARCH" tab and save either the full recipe or the web-link into his/her collection for future use.

-“Tool”: The function provides a “Unit converter”, a “Mass-to-volume converter”,
+“Tool”: in this page, there are the following tabs: "ACCOUNT", "MASS", "VOLUME", "TEMPERATURE" and "MASS-VOLUME".
+The first one lets the user access his/ her account and modify it.
+If the user is not signed in, the sign/register form will be displayed there.
+The next three tabs are unit converters that let the user convert different mass, volume and temperature units.
+The last tab is “Mass-to-volume converter” for the most common ingredients.
+The user can add, modify and delete conversion rules for ingredients.

-THINGS WE HAVE COMPLETED
+THINGS WE HAVE COMPLETED:

 BASIC UNIT CONVERSION TOOLS such as Mass,Volume and Temperature.

 Users have the ability to convert to different masses Users have a huge range of volume metric units to convert from and to such as tablespoon to pint and the like.